HyenaPixel: Global Image Context with Convolutions: Analysis

 \section{Analysis}

 \paragraph{Effective receptive field.} The Effective Receptive Field (ERF) measures the influence of each input pixel on the center-most output value by tracking the gradients in a backward pass~\cite{luo2016understanding}.
 A large ERF is often associated with a better performance in vision tasks~\cite{ding2022scaling,liu2023more}.
-We follow related work~\cite{ding2022scaling,liu2023more} and compare the ERF~\cite{kim2023dead}.
-Figure~\ref{fig:erf} shows the ERFs of three models.
-ConvFormer and SLaK have a strong local bias caused by local convolutions as main building blocks.
+We follow related work~\cite{ding2022scaling,liu2023more} and compare the ERFs~\cite{kim2023dead}.
+Fig.~\ref{fig:erf} shows the ERFs of three models.
+ConvFormer and SLaK have a strong local bias caused by local convolution as main the building block.
 SLaK features off-center areas with high gradients caused by the separable sparse convolution. \hypx{}Former has a large ERF with no obvious center location, but some vertical and horizontal artifacts.
-Further ERF visualizations are provided in the supplementary material.
+This finding shows that \hypx{} captures the global image context.

 We hypothesize that \hypx{} could benefit from an additional residual connection with a small convolution.
-This could be particularly helpful for localization tasks.
+This modification could be particularly helpful for localization and categorization tasks and was already successfully applied for attention-based networks~\cite{tu2022maxvit, dong2022cswin, zhu2023biformer}.
 We leave this study for future research.